hapax/hapax.github.io/assets/mindjam.md

 We could find fault with the argument, since being "free to choose" is deeply ambiguous, leaving plenty of scope for the usual games of language, logic and modal hair-splitting.
-Frankly, I don't have time.
+Frankly, I don't have time for this.
+It seems clear that, in some

 #### Brainjamor